|

 RUNE 124

-After 10 years of work, Philharmonie disbanded 10/97.
+After 10 years of work, Philharmonie disbanded in October 1997.
 They had written & rehearsed all the material for a new release, & once we heard the rough demos, we suggested that they record The Last Word.
 The music features the amazing, instantly recognizable string interplay that all their albums feature, with the performances generally slanted towards the heavier sound of their previous CD, Rage.
-A great record that gives their many fans a chance to say a final farewell to a band with "a very fresh & different twist on the borderline King Crimson/Rock In Opposition genre"-Audion |
+A great record that gives their many fans a chance to say a final farewell to the band.

 RAGE